givasile/effector/docs/docs/synthetic-examples/03_regional_effects_synthetic_f.md

 # Regional Effects (known black-box function)

-This guide provides a gentle overview of Regional Effect methods and introduces the `Effector` package.
+This tutorial provides a gentle overview of Regional Effect methods and introduces the `Effector` package.
 Regional Effects serve as a bridge between local and global feature effects. Αs shown in [REPID](https://proceedings.mlr.press/v151/herbinger22a/herbinger22a.pdf), regional effect methods split the feature space in subregions where the feature interactions are minimized.

 In this tutorial, we show how to use `Effector` to explain a black box function using regional effect plots.
 The tutorial is organized as follows: